drewkeller/ssc-kata-vendingmachine/readme.md

     3. Click on the option to create a launch item.
 Select the gdb option.
 This will create the launch.json file or add a configuration item if it already exists.
     4. Edit the launch configuration so it has the actual path to your gdb and executable.
     5. In the launch configuration, add a "preLaunchTask" item that calls out the task that builds the project, e.g "Build VendingMachine".

+5. Add the "C++ TestMate" extension.
+This allows the use of VS Code's native "Testing" view (in the left hand vertical pane, click the icon with the beaker).
+In the Testing view, you can easily run or debug all tests or individial tests.
+If you don't see any tests there at first, click the Refresh button.